Indrani0721/Restaurant-Recommendation-System/README.md

 recommended = recommend_restaurants(user_input)

-Based on the factor like cuisine : restaurant names, rating and location is given for the user. if the user enters any invalid input, error message displays accordingly.
+Based on the factor like cuisine : restaurant names, rating and location is given for the user.
+If the user enters any invalid input, error message displays accordingly.

 For example:
 Input: 1234